alexjames/architecturediaries/security/core/authentication.md

 >
 > 2FA (Two factor authentication): Using two factors for authentication
 >
-> 3FA (Three factor authentication): Using two factors for authentication
+> 3FA (Three factor authentication): Using three factors for authentication
 >
 > Passwordless: Using factor(s) other than "something you know"

 ## Authentication Methods For The Web
-There are two common designs for authentication systems - they can be session-based or token-based.
+There are two common designs for web-based authentication systems - they can be session-based or token-based.
 Each defines a way to connect and establish an authenticated connection with the web server.
-Since HTTP is a stateless protocol, servers need a way to avoid having to re-authenticate a user everytime they make a request.
+Since HTTP is a stateless protocol, servers need a way to avoid having a user prove their identity everytime they make a request.

 ### Session-based Authentication

 ![Pic-1](../images/session.png)

 The server creates a “session” associated with a user and stores it in its database.
-A unique `sessionID` string corresponding to the session is sent back to the HTTP client on successful authentication.
+A unique `sessionID` string corresponding to the session is sent back to the HTTP client on successfully validating its credentials.
 The `sessionID` is attached as a header in every subsequent client request so the server can identify the requestor.

 Session-based auth is usually done using HTTP Cookies, but can also be done through HTTP form fields and URLs.